eric-tang40/wordle_project/FINAL.md

   - This will also correlate with the colors of each individual key, which will change accordingly to white, grey, yellow, and green.
 - The player has a total of 6 turns to correctly guess the 5-letter word.
   - If the player is unsuccessful in guessing the word over time, he loses the game and the word is revealed.
+  - The player may reset the game at any point, and the program will clear the board and have a new answer.

 ---